smadhukumar/kafka/environment-setup/environment-setup.md

 	![Image showing steps to copy pem file from Cloud Shell.](images/prereq-1.png)

-## Task 4: Add Public API keys and Modify Terraform variables
+## Task 3: Add Public API keys and Modify Terraform variables

-1. Click on the top right corner of your OCI web console and click on your **profile**.
-Then navigate to the **API Keys** from the left pane and click on the **Add API Key** button.
-A small pop-up will appear and you need to choose the "Paste Public Key" radio button.
-Paste your **copied public pem key** there and click on the **Add** button.
+1. In the Oracle Cloud console, click **Profile**, and then select your username.
+Needs to add screenshot *(Add a screenshot here of the Oracle Cloud global header with the Profile menu open.)*

 	![Adding the API to OCI web console.](images/prereq-2.png)

-2. A small confirmation will show after you added an API key. **Copy** these values and open a notepad to keep these for a later use.
+2. On the **User Details** page, under **Resources**, click **API Keys**, and then click **Add API Key**.
+* screeensot needs add *
+3. In the Add API Key dialog, select **Paste Public Key**, paste the public pem key copied from Cloud Shell into the Public Key text area, and then click **Add**.

+4. In the Configuration File Preview dialog, copy the values into a text editor so you can refer to them in the next steps.
 	![Configuration file preview.](images/prereq-3.png)

-3. Now we need to create a file to help terraform understand your environment.
-In the Cloud Shell, type the below command and modify **terraform.tfvars** file.
+5. In Cloud Shell, enter the following command to modify **terraform.tfvars**:.

 	```
 	<copy>